arabcoders/watchstate/guides/using-ws-as-backup-solution.md

 ### Step 3: Run the initial import

-Now that you have added the all users, simply go to the <!--i:i-lucide-list-checks--> **Tasks** page and queue the `Import` task to start importing playstate.
-To bring all existing playstate into WatchState.
+After adding the users, go to the <!--i:i-lucide-list-checks--> **Tasks** page and queue the `Import` task.
+This imports the existing play state into WatchState.

 The task will take some time depending on your library size.
 Monitor progress at the <!--i:i-lucide-globe--> **Logs** page by checking the `task.YYYYMMDD.log` file.
 Once the task completed you should see something like